 Illinois LIHEAP and weatherization services.

 Grants from LIHEAP, or the Low Income Home Energy Assistance Program, in Illinois can help eligible low-income households pay their heating bills.
 Recipients can also sign up for free energy conservation updates and improvements from weatherization.
 The two government programs are administered by the Illinois Department of Commerce and Economic Opportunity.
-Assistance is offered to thousands of families across the state.
+Assistance is offered to thousands of families across the state, and application information is below.

 However, these are not the only options available to residents.
 Many people who receive assistance from LIHEAP also benefit from the Percentage of Income Payment Plan (PIPP), Reconnection Assistance, and Furnace Repairs or Replacements.
 Read more on your options and these resources below.